 Remember Zindagi Na Milegi Dobara?
 The film was about three upper class men and their problems – a workaholic, a man with relationship issues, and a commitment-phobic person with daddy issues.
 These men looked gorgeous on-screen with their chiselled and tanned bodies and found answers to their problems while vacationing in picturesque Spain.
 The plot was peppered with moments that were chuckle-worthy, but some problems the women in Veere face are also relatable – broken marriages, dysfunctional families and that friend who is constantly on Tinder or matrimonial websites looking for the right match.
 Agreed that these women don’t make great role models but that was never their intention.
 The difference between Zindagi Na Milegi Dobara and Veere is that the cinematic experience was elevated with better dialogues in the former, which were largely missing in the latter.

 The reason why Veere is being criticised is probably because it doesn’t have a predecessor.
 Whether it’s Lipstick Under My Burkha, Dor or Angry Indian Goddesses, they were all stories with a message.
+They are all about women negotiating and pushing boundaries.
+Bollywood doesn’t have a Sex and The City or Bridesmaids, where extremely flawed women are helping each other out to figure out life, career and relationships, the way we do in real life.

 In an episode of Sex and The City, the caustic Miranda observes: “How did it happen that four such smart women have nothing to talk about but boyfriends?
 It’s like seventh grade with bank accounts.”
 While the show never answered her question, it sure changed the way a woman’s desire and sex life are portrayed on-screen.
 It normalised a woman’s sex life without slut-shaming her.